gicanon/abstract_method/README.md

 ## Description

 This Python program is used to demonstrate abstract class and abstract methods.
-It prevents a user from creating an object of that class and compels a user to override abstract methods in a child class
+It prevents a user from creating an object of that class and compels they to override abstract methods in a child class

 The exercises are about using simple bank operations while building abstract methods